daemontus/luggage/tailscale/README.md

 bash /boot/config/tailscale/start.sh
  ```
  4. Run `bash /boot/config/tailscale/update.sh` to download the latest Tailscale version and start the daemon for the first time.
- 5. Login through `tailscale up`.
+ 5. Login normally through `tailscale up`.
  6. Restart Unraid and run `tailscale status` to verify that (a) Tailscale is now running and (b) you are still logged in.
  7. [Optional: Key expiration] Go to your Tailscale console and disable key expiration for your Unraid machine.
+Otherwise you will lose access in three months and will need to login again.
- 8. [Optional: Automatic updates] Install *User Scripts* plugin.
-Then create a new script into which you copy the `update.sh` file, and set this script to run periodically (e.g. one a week).
+ 8. [Optional: Automatic updates] Install *User Scripts* Unraid plugin.
+Then create a new script into which you copy the contents of the `update.sh` file.
+Set this script to run periodically (e.g. one a week).
 Alternatively, run `update.sh` manually when you want to update.